 There are several reasons the Christmas season is a wonderful time of year.
 Not only are you likely looking forward to holiday vacation and spending time with loved ones, but for several weeks leading up to Christmas Day (and after), many attractions across North Carolina become holiday destinations and winter wonderlands.

 Enjoy amazing light shows, outdoor ice skating, tours of decorated gardens and holiday-themed amusement parks.
-Whether you're visiting family here or hosting them (or looking to escape from them), here's your guide to making the most of your December days and nights.
+Whether you're visiting family here or hosting them, here's your guide to making the most of your December days and nights.